DFE-Digital/register-trainee-teachers/app/views/guidance/census_sign_off.md

 You should:

 * allocate time to check the accuracy of your trainee data
-* confirm availability of your senior officer to sign off do not leave this to the last week in October
+* confirm availability of your senior officer to sign off &mdash; do not leave this to the last week in October

 ## How your trainee data will be used